jcs-emacs/jcs-emacs/features/visualize-undo-redo/README.md

 # Visualize - Undo/Reo
-> Improved the user experience on undoing and redoing by showing the `undo-tree-visualizer` at the second window.
+> Improved the user experience on undoing and redoing by showing the `undo-tree-visualizer` at the other window.

 <p align="center">
   <img src="./vis-undo-redo.gif" width="800" height="465"/>